Ned Christie: "Ned Christie's War"

 According to Frates's account, the other marshals suspected that Trainer had shot Maples, and began arresting his associates.
 Christie was accused of the murder by John Parris, a companion who had been arrested.
 Parris told authorities that Christie had fired the shot that killed Maples.
 But Christie was said to have been drinking with friends when the shooting occurred.

 Friends convinced Christie to hide.
 Fearing a trial before white people in a U.S. court, Christie fortified his home to resist arrest.
-Christie's home was in the Rabbit Trap community of the Goingsnake District in the Cherokee Nation, where he lived with his wife, Nancy Greece, and their 13-year old son James Greece.
+Christie's home was in the Rabbit Trap community of the Goingsnake District in the Cherokee Nation, where he lived with his wife, Nancy Greece, and their 13-year-old son James Greece.

-He learned that he had been indicted by a grand jury of the United States Court of the Western District of Arkansas in Fort Smith for Maples' murder and that Judge Isaac Parker had sent more marshals to arrest him.
+He learned that he had been indicted by a grand jury of the United States Court of the Western District of Arkansas in Fort Smith for Maples' murder and that Judge Isaac C. Parker had sent more marshals to arrest him.
 Reportedly, he wrote a letter to Judge Parker, saying that he was willing to surrender if Parker would promise to release him on bail so that he could look for evidence to prove his innocence.
 According to one account, Parker did not believe he could comply with that request; at any rate, he never responded to the letter.
 Christie never surrendered to the court.

 Judge Parker was known for handling some sensational cases.
 Because of his tough stands and his sentencing of many criminals to death and was known as "the hanging judge."
 But he also worked to rehabilitate offenders, reform the criminal justice system, and advocate the rights of the Indian nations in the territory.

 In 1889, Jacob Yoes was appointed as the U.S. Marshal in Fort Smith.
 Yoes assigned his top deputy, Heck Thomas, to lead the effort to bring in Christie.
 Thomas was assisted by Deputy Marshall L. P. Isbell of Vinita, two other marshals, and the notorious Bud Trainer.
 In an attack in 1889, lawmen burned Christie's house to the ground, but Christie escaped with friends, although he was wounded by a gunshot.
 Christie never went to trial.